PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 still contains a non-mutating `iterations` field that must not later be treated as mutation evidence.
 Production remains unchanged at this characterization checkpoint.

+`run_late_layout_mean_spp_gather_constant_cast()` now returns the raw ordered tuple from `run_recovery_invocations()`, and its private lowerer helper returns the same object.
+The required policy yields five dictionaries and the optional layout policy yields six.
+Invocation order, one shared state scope, diagnostics, and exception propagation remain unchanged.

+The terminal production call is intentionally still an expression statement, so this checkpoint changes no reconciliation or ModelIR behavior.
+Focused tests verify both policies and both return boundaries.
+The next step must normalize the optional layout dictionary by mutation keys before it can participate in a phase aggregate; its `iterations` value is not a change counter.